 The scope and terms of representation can be tailored to meet the short-term and long-term needs of your child or family member with a disability.

-SEN Law provides basic Special Needs planning services for families:
+SEN Law provides basic disability needs planning services for families:

 * Preneed guardian (for minor)